deburky/boosting-scorecards/README.md

 For binary classification tasks like credit scoring, XGBoost performs a form of Logistic Regression.
 The algorithm is trained to minimize the [log loss](https://en.wikipedia.org/wiki/Cross_entropy#Cross-entropy_loss_function_and_logistic_regression) function, which is the negative log-likelihood of the true labels given a probabilistic model.

-The algorithm used in XGBoost Logistic Regression follows the Newton-Raphson method, which was described by [J. Friedman (2001)](https://projecteuclid.org/journals/annals-of-statistics/volume-29/issue-5/Greedy-function-approximation-A-gradient-boosting-machine/10.1214/aos/1013203451.full).
+The algorithm used in XGBoost Logistic Regression [follows](https://en.wikipedia.org/wiki/XGBoost) the Newton-Raphson update method, which was initially described by [J. Friedman (2001)](https://projecteuclid.org/journals/annals-of-statistics/volume-29/issue-5/Greedy-function-approximation-A-gradient-boosting-machine/10.1214/aos/1013203451.full).
 XGBoost Logistic Regression also has ties to LogitBoost, which was described by [J. Friedman et al. (2000)](https://projecteuclid.org/journals/annals-of-statistics/volume-28/issue-2/Additive-logistic-regression--a-statistical-view-of-boosting-With/10.1214/aos/1016218223.full#:~:text=Boosting%20works%20by%20sequentially%20applying,in%20dramatic%20improvements%20in%20performance).

 To familiarize yourself further with gradient boosting and XGBoost follow the links below:
 * [How to explain gradient boosting](https://explained.ai/gradient-boosting/)